Amal-Saber/Web-Scraping-Project/README.md

 ## Description

-The goal in this project is to write a python script to do scraping for “pararius website“ [pararius](https://www.pararius.com/english) and get some data from it .
+The goal in this project is to write a python script to do scraping for [“pararius website“](https://www.pararius.com/english) and get some data from it .

 ### The required data